MicrosoftDocs/power-platform/power-platform/admin/extend-capacity.md

 ## Prerequisites

-Review your [current capacity storage usage](capacity-storage.md#verifying-your-microsoft-dataverse-capacity-based-storage-model) to make sure you're aware of know how much more storage capacity is needed to be extended.
-Non-admins can also [view self-service storage capacity](view-self-service-capacity.md).
+Review your [current capacity storage usage](capacity-storage.md#verifying-your-microsoft-dataverse-capacity-based-storage-model) to make sure you're aware of how much more storage capacity is needed to be extended.
+Nonadmins can also [view self-service storage capacity](view-self-service-capacity.md).

 ## Extend Dataverse capacity

-After you determine how much storage you're using, use the following steps to extend an additional 25% of capacity to your tenant.
+After you determine how much storage you're using, use the following steps to extend an extra 25% of capacity to your tenant.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).

    > [!Note]
    > - Be sure to select the correct tenant to extend the storage capacity for 30 days.
-   > - You can extend capacity on your account a maximum of 3 times.
+   > - You can extend capacity on your account a maximum of three times.

 1. In the navigation pane, select **Resources > Capacity**.

-1. If you're running low on storage capacity, you'll see the following banner.
+1. If you're running low on storage capacity, you see the following banner.
 In the banner at the top of the page, select **Enable capacity extension**.

    :::image type="content" source="media/storage-extend-capacity-banner.png" alt-text="Extend capacity in Power Platform admin center." lightbox="media/storage-extend-capacity-banner.png":::